-3.6.2.2.2 Data Needed to Establish Angler Effort
+3.5.2.2.2 Data Needed to Establish Angler Effort

 In order for NMFS to design an annual fee that is scaled to an operator's associated angler effort, the agency would likely need to rely on ADF&G saltwater logbook data as a primary data source.
 Logbook data represents the only mandatory census source of charter halibut angler effort.
-Timely and accurate logbook data are required under both NMFS and State of Alaska regulations.17 Alaska statutes also specifically support accurate data collections.
+Timely and accurate logbook data are required under both NMFS and State of Alaska regulations.
+Alaska statutes also specifically support accurate data collections.
 NMFS has previously used logbook data to implement charter regulatory programs.
 For instance, it was integral for the development of the Charter Halibut Limited Access Program and the issuance of CHPs.
-Each trip also requires documentation of CHP(s) used, which would allow angler effort to be linked to CHPs.
+Each trip also requires documentation of CHP(s) used.